all year (residents only, 25 Dec).

-lounge, bar, restaurant, free Wi-Fi in reception, in-room TV (Freeview), wedding facilities, small beer garden, yacht moorings, unsuitable for disabled.
+lounge, bar, restaurant, free Wi-Fi in reception, in-room TV (Freeview), wedding facilities, small beer garden, yacht moorings.

 all ages welcomed.

-allowed in bedrooms, not in restaurant or lounge.
+allowed in bedrooms, public rooms, not in restaurant.

 Diners, MasterCard, Visa.